onebeyond/systemic/README.md

 Now ```config.mongo``` will be injected as ```config``` instead of the entire configuration object

 #### Scoped Dependencies
-Injecting a sub documents from a json configuration file is such a common use case enable this behaviour automatically.
+Injecting a sub document from a json configuration file is such a common use case, you can enable this behaviour automatically by 'scoping' the component.
 The following code is equivalent to that above
 ```js
 const system = Systemic()
   .add('config', Config(), { scoped: true })